 Ultimately the goal of storing any potato is to maintain it in a cool, dark, humid, and well-ventilated area.
 Potatoes store their longest when these conditions are optimal, and whenever these conditions are lacking, the storage lifespan of spuds will be compromised.
 All we can do is do our best with what we’ve got!

 I wouldn’t recommend storing potatoes in the refrigerator because of the lack of air circulation.
 When using any of these storage methods, watch carefully for rodents and other pests who will eat up what you’ve worked hard to procure.

 - Easily followed method with no special equipment necessary

 - Potatoes can be on-hand easily and be prepared however you wish

 - Improperly stored, the potatoes can become unusable

 Pull your potatoes from storage a few days before use.
-This is to ensure they’re at their best taste and highest starch content.
+This ensures they’re at their best taste and highest starch content.